 Because SEO is organic, generating leads through SEO is cost-efficient compared to other marketing methods.

 As more people discover you through your SEO, and as you post your new content and lead magnets to platforms like social media, you’ll become more visible to your audience on Google and other sites.

 If you want good SEO, you need good UX so Google and your visitors can understand your website.
 Therefore, pursuing SEO lead generation forces you to take a hard look at your site and make improvements to its speed and structure.

 Not all leads that visit your site and opt in will become prospects, but they will be more likely to convert than those who neither know your business well nor voluntarily hand you their contact information.

 While PPC advertising gives you a temporary spot at the top of the Google SERP, your SEO lead generation efforts will help you build your brand, scale your business, and improve your visibility for as long as you continue those efforts.

-Even if you don’t experience all these benefits, achieving even a couple should affirm to you that SEO lead generation is a valuable way to spend your time and resources.
+Even if you don’t experience all of these benefits, achieving even a couple should affirm to you that SEO lead generation is a valuable way to spend your time and resources.
 SEO is a long game — you’ll reap the benefits in a more substantial way in time.

 SEO lead generation is a vital component of a successful sales strategy.
-To capture more and better leads that convert, first organize your website; then plan, write, and organically rank your articles; then get yourself seen by your target audience; and finally collect their contact information so you can build relationships.
+To capture more and better leads that convert, first organize your website; next plan, write, and organically rank your articles; then get yourself seen by your target audience; and finally collect their contact information so you can build relationships.
 If you prioritize consistency and patience, you’ll soon produce lasting results.